polo-1245-oficial/SociaLink/README.md

 ``identifier`` (Unique) An unique identifier that will be the subdomain for your page.

-``github`` Your github username, will be used to verify your identity in a future RP editing your profile info.

-**This is option but required to be edited in the future!**

 ``about`` (Optional) Text displayed above your name in your profile page.

 # Social information